troglobit/finit/README.rst

     prevent them from forking off to the background.

 runparts <PATH>
-    Call run-parts(8) on a directory other than the default /etc/finit.d
+    Call run-parts(8) on a directory other than the default ``/etc/finit.d``

+include <CONF>
+    Include another configuration file, ``/etc/finit.d``, or runparts path is prepended to file if the file is not found or an absolute path is not given

 tty [RUN_LVLS] <DEV | /bin/sh>
     Start a getty on the given TTY device, in the given runlevels.
 When